hassaaali/chatbot/README.md

 ## 🔧 Legal Troubleshooting

-### Common Legal Issues
+### Common Hugging Face Issues

+**API Key Issues**:
+- Ensure your Hugging Face API key is valid and has proper permissions
+- Check that the key is correctly set in your `.env` file
+- Verify your Hugging Face account has API access

+**Model Loading Issues**:
+- Some models may take time to load on first use
+- The system automatically retries with exponential backoff
+- Try switching to a different model if one is consistently slow

 **Legal PDF Upload Issues**:
 - Ensure legal PDF files are not password-protected
-- Check file size is under 50MB limit
+- Check file size is under 10MB limit
 - Some scanned legal documents may have limited text extraction

-**Legal Cache Issues**:
-- If legal cache isn't clearing automatically, use `npm run cleanup`
-- Ensure proper permissions for legal file/directory deletion
-- Check logs for legal cleanup errors

-**Legal Vector Store Issues**:
-- Ensure sufficient disk space for legal ChromaDB
-- Check write permissions for the legal database directory
-- Restart backend if legal embedding generation fails

 **Legal Performance Optimization**:
+- Choose appropriate models based on your use case
 - Adjust `CHUNK_SIZE` and `CHUNK_OVERLAP` for your legal document types
-- Increase `MAX_RETRIEVAL_RESULTS` for more comprehensive legal context
 - Monitor memory usage with large legal document collections

 ## 🛡️ Legal Security & Confidentiality

 - **Confidential Processing**: All legal documents processed locally with automatic cleanup
 - **No Persistent Storage**: Legal documents never stored permanently between sessions
-- **Secure API Keys**: Use environment variables for all sensitive legal configuration
+- **Secure API Keys**: Use environment variables for all sensitive configuration
+- **Hugging Face Privacy**: Requests to Hugging Face API follow their privacy policy
 - **Legal Disclaimers**: Always includes appropriate legal disclaimers in responses
 - **Attorney Consultation**: Consistently recommends consulting qualified attorneys
-- **Data Privacy**: Legal document content never leaves your local environment

 ## ⚠️ Legal Disclaimers

 ### Important Legal Notice
-This AI assistant provides general legal information and document analysis.
+This AI assistant provides general legal information and document analysis using Hugging Face AI models.
 It does not constitute legal advice and should not replace consultation with a qualified attorney for specific legal matters.

 ### What This Tool Does
-- Analyzes legal document content and structure
+- Analyzes legal document content and structure using advanced AI
-- Explains legal concepts and terminology
+- Explains legal concepts and terminology with AI assistance
-- Identifies key provisions and clauses
+- Identifies key provisions and clauses using machine learning
-- Provides general legal guidance and information
+- Provides general legal guidance and information through AI analysis

 ### What This Tool Does NOT Do
 - Provide specific legal advice for your situation
 - Replace the need for qualified legal counsel
+- Create attorney-client privilege
 - Guarantee legal accuracy or completeness
-- Create attorney-client privilege

 ### Recommendations
 - Always consult with a qualified attorney for specific legal advice
 - Use this tool as a starting point for legal document analysis
-- Verify all legal information with appropriate legal professionals
+- Verify all AI-generated legal information with appropriate legal professionals
 - Consider the limitations of AI in complex legal matters

 ## 🤝 Contributing
 1. Fork the repository
 2. Create a feature branch
-3. Make your changes with legal considerations
+3. Make your changes with Hugging Face considerations
 4. Add tests if applicable
 5. Submit a pull request